This article is part of the GoldSim Style Guide. For an introduction, please start here.

 Even though the name “System” is used in this style guide, the actual name used is not important.
 Choose a name that works best for your model.
 Each of the nodes within the system can be made up of a single element or (most often) a localized Container.
 If you use Containers to represent system components, they should be localized so that you can take advantage of their object-oriented nature.

 Below is a screen capture of the contents of an example System Container, showing the child Containers inside that represent the components of the system and their physical interactions.
+You can download a copy of this model by clicking the link at the bottom of this article.

 Within each node (Container) of the system, you can reference input data, variables within the node, and outputs from other sibling nodes in the system.